Bojan Letić

-Bojan Letić (born 21 December 1992) is a Bosnian professional footballer who plays as a left-back for Azerbaijani club Sabah.
+Bojan Letić (born 21 December 1992) is a Bosnian professional footballer who plays as a left-back, for Azerbaijani club Araz-Naxçıvan.

 Club career

 Early career

 Letić started off his career at Kozara Gradiška where he played in the 2011–12 Bosnian Premier League season.
 After Kozara, he played for a short time at Borac Šamac in the First League of RS, before signing with Velež Mostar where he spent a year and a half.

 Žilina

 On 17 July 2014, Slovak Super Liga club Žilina announced that they had reached an agreement for the transfer of Letić, who signed a three-year deal.
 He made his professional debut for Žilina against Košice on 20 July 2014.
 While at Žilina, he simultaneously played for the second team of Žilina B in the 2.
 Liga.

 In the 2016–17 Slovak Super Liga season, Letić won the league title with Žilina and won his first professional trophy.
 In August 2017, he left Žilina.